 BUSINESS TRAVEL ACCOUNTS

-We offer organisations: “A personal account manager option” where a dedicated (Experienced) account manager is assigned to handle every aspect of your travel, whether it’s flight ticketing, accommodation, or an organised strategic one-to-one meeting.
+We offer organisations an option for a personal account manager.
+We assign a dedicated, experienced manager to handle all your travel needs.
+This includes ticketing, accommodation, and organizing one-to-one meetings.
 We also advise on private dining reservations and much more.
-The service offered is more than just having a private PA but a level of service that is reflected in experience when handling and hosting many events overseas.
-If you see this service being of benefit, call our office for additional details.
+The service offered is more than having a private PA.
+It is a level of service reflected in my experience hosting many events overseas.
+If you see this service being of benefit, call our office for more details.

 CORPORATE BENEFITS OF GROUP BONDING ACTIVITIES

-Our aim is to aid organisations to deliver on their strategic internal targets.
-We do this by offering various positive incentives across departmental boundaries that lead to multi-functional teams bonding and communicating better for the purpose of helping organisations improve their bottom line profits.
+We aim to aid organisations in delivering on their strategic internal targets.
+We offer various positive incentives across departmental boundaries.
+This leads to multi-functional teams bonding and communicating better.
+The purpose is to help organisations improve their bottom-line profits.

-It is important to be able to build flexible working relationships that allow employers to monitor continuous improvements whilst abiding by existing Health, Safety, and Environmental requirements.
+It is important to build flexible working relationships.
+They let employers track improvements.
+One must do this while following Health, Safety, and Environmental requirements.